scthornton/securecode-web/docs/paper/COMPLETE_PAPER_DRAFT.md

 *Content Deduplication and Split Engineering:* To prevent data leakage that would invalidate evaluation results, we implemented comprehensive deduplication and incident-aware split methodology.
 Content deduplication removed 1,203 duplicate examples (49.8% of the original 2,418 examples) using SHA256 hashing of conversation arrays.
 Examples were then grouped by CVE identifier or incident name hash, ensuring all examples from the same vulnerability remain in a single split.
 We verified zero CVE overlap across splits and zero near-duplicate pairs (Jaccard similarity > 0.8) crossing split boundaries using MinHash LSH.
 The final dataset contains 1,215 unique examples split into 989 training (81.4%), 122 validation (10.0%), and 104 test (8.6%) examples while maintaining incident group integrity.
 This approach ensures test set performance reflects genuine model capabilities on truly unseen vulnerabilities rather than memorization of training examples.

+### 3.2.3 OWASP Taxonomy Evolution and Dataset Alignment

+SecureCode v2.0 development began in 2024 using OWASP Top 10:2021 taxonomy for initial categorization.
+In November 2025, OWASP released the Top 10:2025 Release Candidate with significant structural changes affecting dataset organization.

+**Major Changes Affecting Dataset:**

+1. **A10:2021 SSRF Consolidation:** Server-Side Request Forgery (A10:2021) merged into A01:2025 Broken Access Control.
+Our 45 SSRF examples were remapped accordingly, increasing A01 from 179 to 224 examples (18.4% of dataset).

+2. **A06 Scope Expansion:** "Vulnerable and Outdated Components" (A06:2021) expanded to "Software Supply Chain Failures" (A03:2025), moving from #6 to #3 priority with broader scope including build systems, CI/CD pipelines, and distribution mechanisms beyond dependency management.

+3. **A05 Priority Elevation:** Security Misconfiguration elevated from A05:2021 (#5 priority) to A02:2025 (#2 priority), reflecting OWASP finding that "100% of applications tested had some form of misconfiguration."

+4. **Name Simplifications:**
+   - A07 simplified from "Identification and Authentication Failures" to "Authentication Failures"
+   - A08 changed from "Software and Data Integrity" to "Software **or** Data Integrity"
+   - A09 expanded from "Security Logging and Monitoring" to "Security Logging **& Alerting**"

+5. **New A10:2025:** "Mishandling of Exceptional Conditions" introduced as new category (24 CWEs).
+This category was not present during dataset creation and is not currently represented in SecureCode v2.0.

+**Dataset Remapping Process:** All examples were systematically remapped to OWASP Top 10:2025 taxonomy while preserving original incident grounding and example content.
+Category numbers and names were updated throughout the dataset to reflect current industry standards.
+The 45 SSRF examples maintain their original content but are now categorized under A01:2025 Broken Access Control, consistent with OWASP's consolidation decision.

+**Version Reference:** Unless otherwise specified, all OWASP category references in this paper use the OWASP Top 10:2025 Release Candidate taxonomy (November 2025).
+Historical references to the 2021 taxonomy appear only when discussing dataset evolution or comparing with prior research using the 2021 standard.

 ### 3.3 Taxonomy and Coverage

 SecureCode v2.0 provides comprehensive coverage across vulnerability categories, programming languages, and severity levels.

-**OWASP Top 10 2021 Coverage**
+**OWASP Top 10:2025 Coverage**

-The dataset covers all 10 OWASP Top 10 2021 categories plus 2 additional categories (AI/ML Security Threats and Unknown):
+The dataset covers all 10 OWASP Top 10:2025 categories plus 2 additional categories (AI/ML Security Threats and Unknown):

+- **A01:2025 Broken Access Control** (224 examples, 18.4%): Authorization bypass, insecure direct object references, forced browsing, privilege escalation, path traversal, SSRF against cloud metadata, internal network scanning
-- **A07:2021 Identification and Authentication Failures** (199 examples, 16.4%): JWT vulnerabilities, OAuth flaws, weak passwords, session fixation, credential stuffing, MFA bypass
+- **A07:2025 Authentication Failures** (199 examples, 16.4%): JWT vulnerabilities, OAuth flaws, weak passwords, session fixation, credential stuffing, MFA bypass
-- **A01:2021 Broken Access Control** (179 examples, 14.7%): Authorization bypass, insecure direct object references, forced browsing, privilege escalation, path traversal
-- **A05:2021 Security Misconfiguration** (134 examples, 11.0%): Default credentials, unnecessary features enabled, missing patches, CORS misconfig, cloud security
+- **A02:2025 Security Misconfiguration** (134 examples, 11.0%): Default credentials, unnecessary features enabled, missing patches, CORS misconfig, cloud security
-- **A03:2021 Injection** (125 examples, 10.3%): SQL injection, XSS, command injection, LDAP injection, NoSQL injection
+- **A05:2025 Injection** (125 examples, 10.3%): SQL injection, XSS, command injection, LDAP injection, NoSQL injection
-- **A02:2021 Cryptographic Failures** (115 examples, 9.5%): Weak encryption, insecure hashing, broken TLS, exposed secrets, key management failures
+- **A04:2025 Cryptographic Failures** (115 examples, 9.5%): Weak encryption, insecure hashing, broken TLS, exposed secrets, key management failures
-- **A06:2021 Vulnerable and Outdated Components** (85 examples, 7.0%): Unpatched dependencies, deprecated libraries, known CVEs, supply chain risks
+- **A03:2025 Software Supply Chain Failures** (85 examples, 7.0%): Unpatched dependencies, deprecated libraries, known CVEs, supply chain risks
-- **A04:2021 Insecure Design** (84 examples, 6.9%): Missing security controls, flawed business logic, inadequate threat modeling, workflow bypasses
+- **A06:2025 Insecure Design** (84 examples, 6.9%): Missing security controls, flawed business logic, inadequate threat modeling, workflow bypasses
-- **A08:2021 Software and Data Integrity Failures** (80 examples, 6.6%): Insecure deserialization, unsigned updates, unvalidated CI/CD, integrity checks
+- **A08:2025 Software or Data Integrity Failures** (80 examples, 6.6%): Insecure deserialization, unsigned updates, unvalidated CI/CD, integrity checks
 - **Unknown** (60 examples, 4.9%): Multi-category incidents spanning multiple OWASP categories or complex edge cases
-- **A09:2021 Security Logging and Monitoring Failures** (59 examples, 4.9%): Missing logs, inadequate monitoring, no alerting, audit trail gaps
+- **A09:2025 Security Logging & Alerting Failures** (59 examples, 4.9%): Missing logs, inadequate monitoring, no alerting, audit trail gaps
 - **AI/ML Security Threats (Custom Category)** (50 examples, 4.1%): Prompt injection, model extraction, training data poisoning, adversarial examples, RAG security
-- **A10:2021 Server-Side Request Forgery** (45 examples, 3.7%): SSRF against cloud metadata, internal network scanning, credential theft, SSRF chains

 **Total: 1,215 examples**

-*Note: The paper uses OWASP's formal category names (e.g., "A07:2021 Identification and Authentication Failures") for presentation clarity, while `canonical_counts.json` uses internal category slugs (e.g., "authentication") for programmatic processing.
+*Note: The paper uses OWASP's formal category names (e.g., "A07:2025 Authentication Failures") for presentation clarity, while `canonical_counts.json` uses internal category slugs (e.g., "authentication") for programmatic processing.
 Both taxonomies reference the same underlying examples.*

+*Note: A10:2021 SSRF (45 examples, 3.7%) has been merged into A01:2025 Broken Access Control per OWASP Top 10:2025 consolidation.
+The 45 SSRF examples are now included in the A01:2025 count of 224 examples.*

 This distribution reflects real-world threat priorities.
-Identification and Authentication Failures (16.4%) and Access Control (14.7%) receive highest coverage as these represent the most common breach vectors in production systems.
+Broken Access Control (18.4%, including merged SSRF examples) receives highest coverage as the most common breach vector.
+Authentication Failures (16.4%) remains critical as identity failures cause widespread compromise.
 Injection vulnerabilities (10.3%) remain significant, while AI/ML Security (4.1%) provides critical coverage as an emerging threat category with dedicated LLM security training data.

 **Programming Language Distribution**